|The design of legal products

 A key, and much underestimated, quality in our crazy sugar-coated world.
 Where you are confronted with imperfect, incomplete or conflicting information, variables that are beyond your control (children, animals, opposing ISDA negotiators), unknown unknowns — in short, complex systems — then your decision making process should be iterative.

-To iterate is to build a heuristic.
-It is hypothesise; to guesstimate, to test; to tweak; to rerun.
-To accept that, since there is imperfect, incomplete information, any decision is to some extent uniformed, but since some action, probabilistically, is better than none — “doing nothing” being no more than a special case of “do something”, it has no inherent logical priority do anything other single action — your best bet is to take as informed a decision as you can, based on what you know, for now, but be ready to re-test that idea and change your action as the situation, and the information you have to hand about it, changes.
+To iterate is to hypothesise; to guesstimate, to test; to tweak; to rerun.
+To accept that, since there is imperfect, incomplete information, any decision and any design choice is to some extent uniformed, but since, when a programme is malfunctioning, some remedial action, is likely to be better than none, your best bet is provisionally to take as informed a decision as you can, based on what you do know, for now, but be ready to re-test that idea and change your action as the situation, and the information you have to hand about it, changes.

 This principle applies whether you are solving new problems, dealing with an unexpected crisis, or building out your system — the end-to-end principle allows maximum iteration.
 Don’t be wedded to the way you’ve been doing things — I know, I know my little eaglets, it is so hard to let go of the comfort blanket of precedent, but you must — try, and expect things to fail.
 Don’t commit.
 Scrub them out and try again.

-- Iterating won’t always work.
+Not all iterations work.
 The thing about tail events is they’re hard to predict.
-On the other hand, an iterative process will almost certainly be more effective than a chatbot.
-And trying something that doesn’t work still yields you information: it is a falsification: now know that that isn’t the answer.
-You needn’t fret about what might have been.
+On the other hand, an iterative process will almost certainly be more effective than a chatbot at dealing with a novel conundrum.
+And trying something that doesn’t work still yields you information: it is a falsification: now know what isn’t the answer.

 - Think of the world in terms of systems, not units — Donella H. Meadows